tardate/LittleCodingKata/ruby/color-gem/README.md

 ### Example

-See [examples.rb](./examples.rb) for a quick play with the library:
+See [examples.rb](./examples.rb) for a quick play with the library.
+This includes testing all the available conversion functions.
+Note that versions prior to [2.1.2](https://rubygems.org/gems/color/versions/2.1.2) were missing a few conversion methods for CIELAB and Grayscale.

 ```sh
 $ ./examples.rb